tungbq/tungbq/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working as a DevOps Engineer
-- 🌱 I’m currently learning NodeJS, ReactJS, Databases, Caching
+- 🌱 I’m currently learning AWS, Terraform, Ansible, Caching
 - 👯 I’m looking to collaborate on Javascript open source projects
-- 💬 Ask me about NodeJS, Docker, CI/CD
+- 💬 Ask me about AWS, Docker, CI/CD
 - 📫 How to reach me: tung.bquang@gmail.com
 - 😄 Pronouns: Mr. Bùi Quang Tùng